 Lyz Merola was living in Meiners Oaks when Arrow Heart Yoga opened up in 2015.
 She was there on day one as an enthusiastic & regular practitioner.
-Between a physical job and lots of desk time while in college, a regular yoga practice was an easy choice to find balance.
+Between a physically demanding job and lots of desk time while in college, a regular yoga practice was an easy choice to find balance.
 She was so inspired by the caliber of instructors that she took the steps to become a teacher in order to share this joy with others.
 She trained with Shivakali Yoga and received her 200 hour RYT certification in 2017.
 She instructs a spirited alignment-based vinyasa class and enjoys pairing the flow with beats to inspire movement.

 Sat Puran has been a long time student of Kundalini Yoga and is a KRI/ 200 hour RYT/YA certified Level 1 Kundalini Yoga Instructor since 2000.
 She has worked with Gurmukh Khalsa and Golden Bridge Yoga for 15 years coordinating their student trips to India and their International Teacher Training program guiding the students through to their certification to become teachers.